 - A copy of the first two pages of the most recently filed 990.
 For those not required to file a 990, a copy of Profit & Loss and Balance Sheet statements of the most recently completed year as approved by applicant’s board;

 - A list of the applicant’s Board of Directors, including name and professional affiliation.

 Please contact Tony Marino, Associate Director, at 860-347-0340 or via email with questions about the process, required documents, or to discuss project ideas.

 Grant application review and selection is overseen by the Foundation’s Grants Committee.
 New applicants are highly encouraged to attend the Information Session.
 A list of previous recipients in recent years is available at here.

 The Rockfall Foundation Competitive Grant Program is funded by endowment and by donations.
-If you would like information on making a donation, please contact the Foundation office at 860-347-0340 or use our online donation option.
+If you would like information on making a donation, please contact the Foundation office at 860-347-0340 or donate online.